Rental Property Inspections

 Rental Registry

-The city’s initial focus following adoption of the ordinance was to register rental property owners and their properties.
+The city’s initial focus following the adoption of the ordinance was to register rental property owners and their properties.
 Establishing and adding units to this rental registry was the focus well into 2020.
+Click here for the Residential Rental Registry list.

 Housing Inspectors

-In December 2020, three housing inspectors were hired for the purpose of the ongoing review of the registry, identifying properties that need to be added to the registry and conducting licensing inspections for one- and two-family residential dwellings.
+In December 2020, three housing inspectors were hired for the ongoing review of the registry, identifying properties that need to be added to the registry and conducting licensing inspections for one- and two-family residential dwellings.

 Since the three housing inspectors began inspecting one- and two-family dwellings in April 2021, 1,230 inspections have been completed.
-These include routine inspections, complaint-based inspections and follow-up inspections.
-The housing inspectors will inspect one- and two-family residential dwellings no more than once in a 12-month period for each rental unit, according to the ordinance.
+These include routine inspections, complaint-based inspections, and follow-up inspections.
+The housing inspectors will inspect one- and two-family residential dwellings no more than once in 12 months for each rental unit, according to the ordinance.

 How Inspections Occur